 You may file another grievance.

 You can ask for an Independent Medical Review (IMR) of Consumer Complaint with the Department of Managed Health Care at 1(888) 466-2219, TDD 1(877) 688-9891.
-This option is available to Medi-Cal, Healthy Kids HMO and Healthy Workers HMO members.
+This option is available to Medi-Cal and Healthy Workers HMO members.

 If you are a Medi-Cal member, you can file a complaint with the Medi-Cal Ombudsman office at 1(888) 452-8609.
-This option is not available to Healthy Kids HMO or Healthy Workers HMO members.
+This option is not available to Healthy Workers HMO members.